Home > Services > Breast reduction

 • Enjoy recreational activities comfortably

-Most Breast Reduction procedures are completed using either a vertical incision or an “anchor” (inferior pedicle) incision.
+Most breast reduction procedures are completed using either a vertical incision or an “anchor” (inferior pedicle) incision.
 The scar, while very visible initially, should fade with time.
 However, it’s unlikely to ever disappear completely.
 Most patients report little concern about the scar’s appearance, saying they are just glad to feel good in their body again.

 Vertical Incision